joannakl/cs102/projects/project2.markdown

 	All the words in uppercase letters are place-holders for the actual values from the data set.

 	If date is missing from the data set, it should be skipped in the result in the result.
+The description, in most cases, will be a long multi-line text.
+The links should be displayed one per line.

 #### <code class="code_title">DataSetList</code> class
 The `DataSetList` class should be used to store all the `DataSet` objects.